Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 IsFull:
 Check if the queue is full
 Peek:
-Get the value of the front of the queue without removing it
+Get the value of the front of the queue without removing it<br>
+note:
+the remove() method throws an exception, while the poll() method returns null